PurnaChandar26/SQL-DBMS-Oops-Handwritten-Notes/README.md

 The DBMS section focuses on Database Management Systems.
 A DBMS is the software that handles database creation, maintenance, and management.
 The notes in this section cover topics like:

-- Database Design and ER Diagrams

 - Database Architecture

 - Query Optimization

 - ACID Properties

-- Data Security and Authentication

 - NoSQL Databases

+- Database Design and ER Diagrams

 ## OOPs Interview Questions